All Flashcards

 Elastic: Billiard balls colliding. | Inelastic: Ball of clay hitting the floor.

-A collision where the total kinetic energy of the system is conserved.
+The total momentum of the system is conserved.